Metadata-enhanced contrastive learning from retinal optical coherence tomography images: Supplementary material

 \subsection{Sampling and training on labelled subsets}

 Labelled subsets for finetuning have exponentially increasing sizes.
 To choose these sizes we round down the number of labelled samples to the nearest 10 labels if the amount is less than 100, and we otherwise round down to the nearest 100.
 The largest amount is not changed so as to estimate performance with 100\% of the available labels.\\ For classification tasks we stratify our labelled subsets by uniformly sampling a proportionate amount of scans from each label class.
 This prevents the labelled subset from featuring only one class or exhibiting a class balance unrepresentative of the original population.
-Finally to enable fair comparison between different models we ensure that each is finetuned on the same set of randomly drawn labelled subsets.\\ In finetuning, if the size of the labelled subset, $m$, is less than the batch size of 400 we decrease the original learning rate $\alpha=5\cdot10^{-4}$ to find the linearly scaled learning rate $\alpha(m)$
+Finally to enable fair comparison between different models we ensure that each is finetuned on the same set of randomly drawn labelled subsets.